The Surprising Pros and Cons of Medicare

-Clearly, Medicare is useful because it covers so many people.
+Medicare is considered helpful because it covers so many people.

 Medicare Costs Very Little Every Month

-Medicare enrollees generally are qualified for free Part A but must pay a small amount out of pocket every month for Part B. This number is estimated to cost around $134 per month.
-When you compare this to the out-of-pocket cost of operations, prescriptions, and other associated costs, the savings are huge.
+Many Medicare enrollees qualify for premium-free Part A but must pay a small, out-of-pocket amount every month for Part B. In 2021, the standard premium for Part B is $148.50 per month.1 When you compare this to the out-of-pocket cost of operations, prescriptions, and other associated expenses, the savings can be beneficial.

 Medicare Advantage Plans Offer Additional Coverage

-More and more Americans enroll in Medicare Advantage plans each year, and enrollment is expected to keep growing in the future.
-In fact, enrollment was at 17.6 million in 2016, tripling from 5.3 million in 2004.
-Part C enrollees made up 31 percent of the 57 million Medicare recipients as of 2016.
+More and more Americans sign up for Medicare Advantage (Part C) plans each year, and enrollment is expected to keep growing in the future.
+In fact, enrollment was at 24.1 million in 2020.2

 Medicare Has Led to Prescription Innovations

-The inception of Medicare created a massive market for drug companies.
-Suddenly, millions of Americans had access to prescriptions they wouldn’t have had otherwise.
-When pharmaceutical companies saw the untapped potential in the Medicare market, they began investing billions of dollars in the development of drugs tailored specifically for seniors.
+The inception of Medicare created a massive market for prescription drug companies.
+Suddenly, Americans had greater access to prescriptions.
+When pharmaceutical companies saw the untapped potential in the Medicare market, they began investing in the development of drugs created specifically for seniors.